kean/Get/Sources/Get/Get.docc/Get.md

 try await client.send(.post("/user/emails", body: ["kean@example.com"]))
 ```

-The client uses `URLSession` for networking and provides complete access to all the `URLSession` APIs.
-It is designed with "less is more" idea in mind, not introducing any unnecessary abstractions on top of native APIs, making it easy to learn.
+The client uses `URLSession` for networking and provides complete access to all its APIs.
+It is designed with the "less is more" idea in mind and doesn't introduce any unnecessary abstractions on top of native APIs.

 ```swift
 // In addition to `APIClientDelegate`, you can also override any methods